FireSoul1/Touche/README.md

 ## How we built it

-We used a combination of Image-Segmenting algorithms to pre-process images with the help of data from [Clarifai](https://clarifai.com/) and their Android Client.
-We didn't make a server, which cost us runtime, but it did make it easier to organize tasks and was easier for the Java newbies to pick things up.
+We used a combination of Image-Processing algorithms, such as filters, segmentations, and cropping, to process images with the help of data from [Clarifai](https://clarifai.com/) and their Android Client.
+We didn't make a server, which cost us runtime, but it did make it easier to organize tasks and was much easier to learn.

 ## Theory and Application